Tools

 React Testing Library is built to work with the implementation side of testing, focusing on user interaction through mouse, trackpad and keyboard as well as assistive technologies.

-RTL is designed to interact with pages and components exactly as your users would, ensuring it can only access what they can see.
+RTL is designed to interact with pages and components exactly as your users would, ensuring it can only access what they (or assistive technologies) can see.

 RTL primary selects through interactive components such as buttons, inputs, and text.
 As a result, ink prioritizes those as selectors.